ltentrup/QAIGER/README.md

 ## Preface

-AIGER is a popular format among the verification community, it provides the base for the Hardware Model Checking Competition (HWMCC) and Reactive Synthesis Competition (SyntComp).
+This document defines the QAIGER format to represent quantified Boolean formulas (QBF) and their certificates based on the popular AIGER format.
+[AIGER](http://fmv.jku.at/aiger/) is a simple circuit format that comes with substantial tool support ([AIGER tools](http://fmv.jku.at/aiger/aiger-1.9.9.tar.gz), [ABC](https://people.eecs.berkeley.edu/~alanmi/abc/)).
+It is already used to represent systems and problems in the [Hardware Model Checking Competition (HWMCC)](http://fmv.jku.at/hwmcc17/) and the [Reactive Synthesis Competition (SyntComp)](http://www.syntcomp.org/).

-In the context of quantified Boolean Formulas (QBF), AIGER is often used as a format to encode certificates.
+The QAIGER format consists of two parts.
+First we define how QBFs are represented and then we define how certificates (i.e. proofs of correctness for results of QBF solvers) are represented.

-## Format
+## Input Format

-Throughout this section we use the following example QBF: $\forall x \exists y \colon x \leftrightarrow y$.
+Throughout this section we use the following example QBF: ∀ x ∃ y. x ↔ y

-The format is based on the AIGER 1.9 format.
+The format is based on the [AIGER 1.9](http://fmv.jku.at/papers/BiereHeljankoWieringa-FMV-TR-11-2.pdf) format.

 ### Variables